NayCS/bamazon/README.md

 # bamazon

-Bamazon is a node.js application the simulates the purchase process of a basic e-commerce transaction.
+Bamazon is a node.js application that simulates the purchase process of a basic e-commerce transaction.

 This application has a MySQL Database called bamazon and a table inside the database called "products".